Inspect and certify a pool

 - Form 11—certificate of occupancy for a building with a regulated pool (PDF)

-The certificate must confirm that the pool meets the standard and be lodged by the building certifier with us.
+The certificate must confirm that the pool meets the standard and be lodged by a building certifier to:

 New or altered pool fences